Pädagogische Hochschule Halle-Köthen: Institut für Lehrerbildung "N.K. Krupskaya" Halle

 A branch in Dessau operated a preliminary course that provided university entrance qualifications for 10th grade graduates within one year.

 College of education "Wolfgang Ratke" Köthen

 In 1885, construction began on the present Ratke building in Lohmannstraße in Köthen.
 In 1887, it was inaugurated as the Herzoglich Anhaltisches Landesseminar zu Cöthen.
 It housed the Deutsche Oberschule from 1920 to 1936.
-In 1950, a school of education was established there, which was elevated to the status of a Institut für Lehrerbildung in 1963 and to the status of a College of Education Wolfgang Ratke in 1974.
+In 1950, a school of education was established there, which was elevated to the status of an Institut für Lehrerbildung in 1963 and to the status of a College of Education Wolfgang Ratke in 1974.

 University of Education Halle-Köthen

 In 1988, the University of Education "Wolfgang Ratke" Köthen was merged with the University of Education "N.K.
 Krupskaja" Halle to form the University of Education "N.K.
 Krupskaja" Halle-Köthen.
 The rector until then was Robert Künstner, who had already headed the PH Halle since 1985.
 The mathematician Werner Jungk was honoured as Verdienter Hochschullehrer der Deutschen Demokratischen Republik.

 In 1991, the institution shed the honorary name it had been given in 1969 and since then has only been called Pädagogische Hochschule Halle-Köthen.
 In the same year, the university hosted the International Progressive education Conference.

 The Institute for School Pedagogy and Primary School Didactics of the "Wolfgang Ratke" University of Education, then the Halle-Köthen University of Education, which existed from 1970 to 1992, has been an institute of the Martin Luther University of Halle-Wittenberg since 1993.
 Since the winter semester of 1997, the seat of the institute has been in the Francke Foundations, as well as the whole college was affiliated to the Martin Luther University in 1993.

 The Ratke building in Köthen was transferred to the Anhalt University of Applied Sciences in 1997 and was used by the Studienkolleg and the European Distance Learning Centre in the Saxony-Anhalt University Network (EFZSA).
 Since 2000, it has been used by the Department of Computer Science and Languages.